 How can I learn more about harm reduction?

 Narcan reverses opioid overdoses by blocking the opioid receptors.
-When a person is overdosing on heroin, fentanyl or any opioid, narcan will stop the respiratory depression that leads to overdose-related death.
+When a person is overdosing on heroin, fentanyl, or any opioid, Narcan will stop the respiratory depression that leads to overdose-related death.
 The person will then have significant withdrawal symptoms, but at least they will survive the overdose.
-Other forms of harm reduction involve clean needle and syringe exchange programs, safe injection sites, testing for fentanyl and educational programs to inform drug users about available treatment options.
+Other forms of harm reduction involve clean needle and syringe exchange programs, safe injection sites, testing for fentanyl, and educational programs to inform people with substance use disorders about available treatment options.

 What about the spiritual connection?
 Can I learn more about how spiritual practices can help me to recover from addiction?